RaVeR76/My-Vinyl-Answer/README.md

 After I added the Caps Lock On code my collapsibles for the users vinyl wouldn't work, it worked when I swapped the position of the JS functions around for them within the js file.

 * **Fix**
-I tried various test to figure out why it was doing this but I was spending too much time when I had a solution but I'll try come back to it & figure it out.
+I tried various test to figure out why it was doing this but I was spending too much time when I had a solution but I'll try come back to it and figure it out.
 Think it's to do with the display class but not sure.
 It was a head melter for sure.

 * **Verdict**